elastic/connectors/docs/CLI.md

 ```

 This will display information about the job including job id, connector id, indexed document counts and index data value.

-## Known bugs and limitations

-Currently Connectors CLI does not support:

-* Elasticsearch API keys for authentication
-* all Kibana UI functionality